rism-international/pdf-export/README.md

 Requirements
 -------------
-This software works under Ubuntu 16.04
+This software works at least with Ubuntu 16.04

 Packages and required software